abhi2250/keycloak-custom-theme/Readme.md

 - Username: keycloak
 - Password: password

+### Custom Theme

+The setup includes a custom Sail theme located in the `sail` directory.
+This theme is automatically mounted to the Keycloak container and can be selected in the Keycloak admin console.

 ## Running the Setup

 1. Clone this repository
 2. Run the following command: docker-compose up -d
 3. Access Keycloak at: http://localhost:8080
+4. Log in to the admin console and select the Sail theme for your realm

 ## Ports